Prometheus (2012 film): Filming

-With an estimated $120–130 million budget, principal photography began on March 21, 2011 and wrapped up on October 8, 2011.
+With an estimated $120–130 million budget, principal photography began on March 21, 2011, and lasted 82 days.
 Filming began at Shepperton Studios and Pinewood Studios in England.
 Scott used eight sound stages for filming, including the 007 Stage.
-Studio space was limited and the crew had to make five stages work for approximately 16 sets, and increased the size of the 007 stage by over 30%.
+Studio space was limited and the crew had to make five stages work for approximately 16 sets, and increased the size of the 007 Stage by over 30%.

 Exterior shots of the alien world were shot in Iceland, where filming took two weeks.
 It commenced on July 11, 2011, at the base of Hekla, an active volcano in southern Iceland.
 Speaking about working at the volcano, Scott said, "If one is afraid of nature in this profession then it would be best to find a different job."
 Filming also took place at Dettifoss, one of the most powerful waterfalls in Europe.
 The Iceland shoot involved 160 Icelandic crew members and over 200 imported crew.
 Scott said that the filming in Iceland comprised approximately fifteen minutes of footage for the film, and that the area represented the beginning of time.
 Morocco had been chosen as a location for these scenes, but the 2010 Arab Spring protests forced the change of venue.
 Alternatives including the Mojave Desert had been considered, but Scott explained that Iceland was ultimately chosen because "here it is so rough and 'Jurassic-like' and that proved decisive."

 In September 2011, filming moved to the Ciudad de la Luz audiovisual complex in Alicante, Spain.
 Shooting areas included the complex's large water tank, and a nearby beach.
 The complex was booked from August 22, 2011, through to December 10, 2011, and set construction occurred from August until late September.
 Approximately 250 people worked on the three-month-long Spain shoot, generating over €1 million in the local economy.
 Filming also took place in the Wadi Rum valley in Jordan.

 Scott avoided using green screens unless necessary.
 Instead, he used various items so the actors would know where they should be looking in any particular scene on the practical sets where CGI elements would be inserted in post-production.
 Rapace said that green screens were used fewer than six times during filming.
 The production used five 3ality Technical Atom 3D rigs, four of which were configured with Red Epic 3D cameras set on camera dollies and tripods, which were continuously in use during filming.
 The fifth rig used an Epic camera as a steadicam, which was used only occasionally.